sequana/demultiplex/README.rst

 This is is the **demultiplex** pipeline from the `Sequana <https://sequana.readthedocs.org>`_ projet

-:Overview: Runs bcl2fastq on raw BCL data and create some QC plots to ease the QC step
+:Overview: Runs bcl2fastq on raw BCL data and creates plots to ease the QC validation
 :Input: A valid Illumina base calling directory
 :Output: a set of PNG files and the expected FastQ files
 :Status: production